 Buskers are now able to perform legally on certain tube platforms (but not trains).
 A change in the local by-law came after eight out of ten passengers on the London Underground interviewed said they liked hearing live music as they travelled.
 Nobody liked being hassled though, so prospective buskers are vetted and have to audition when they apply for a formal licence.
 Only two buskers per station are allowed, and they can have up to two hours each.

 There are now an estimated 285 licensed buskers.
-You can apply for a licence here: London Underground homepage.
+You can apply for a licence at London Underground.

 I didn't want to come up here and fight people over the pitch.
 Now I know where I can go and play, and there won't be any arguments from anybody - shopkeepers, environmental health, police or beggars.